maelsan/Potazyum/README.md

 ```

 ## Licence
-The GNU GENERAL PUBLIC LICENSE V2 (GNU GPL V2).
+The GNU GENERAL PUBLIC LICENSE MIT.
 Please see License File for more information.